 Some patients and families use the phone while they are sitting and waiting during cancer treatment to play games or scroll through social media.
 The quality of the games varies quite a lot, as does the content of the social media.
 Playing passive games, ones that require no more than tapping the screen, while waiting and sitting may you feeling more antsy and frustrated since time seems to pass more slowly with boring activities.
 People who play in games that require more problem solving or strategy may find time passing more quickly, plus they get the satisfaction of having challenged themselves with the game (chess, scrabble, Grey Labyrinth, Syvum).
 Caution, if gaming keeps you seated for more than one hour, you may be worsening cancer fatigue by further aggravating deconditioning from treatment, so do get up, and move around – hourly, if possible.
 Beyond the time spent on the game, think about if your game leaves you feeling bored, or do you feel productive and upbeat after playing?
 Try to choose games that enhance your mood.

 Do the same kind of reflection about your mood after you spend time on social media.
 Does it help your mood to see what other people are doing, or does the time on social media leave you feeling down and left out (aka FOMO – fear of missing out)?
-One patient decided she had to stop Facebooking till after treatment because she was so disappointed not to be traveling like her friends while she was getting chemo.
+One patient decided they had to stop Facebooking till after treatment because they were so disappointed not to be traveling like their friends while they were getting chemo.
 There are social media sites that specifically meant to be uplifting (Positive Psychology, Livestrong, TED Talks), so you may want to thoughtfully select what you follow on Facebook, Instagram, You Tube, Twitter or Snapchat, especially while you are sitting and waiting during cancer treatment.

 During cancer treatment people become patients, and family become caregivers, which can feel like your whole life is all about medical care, that you are just a “number in the system” without a full life outside of the cancer center.
 People often talk about “who I was”, “how I used to be,” “what I did” before cancer became part of their life.
 The phone is often a way people are able to remind themselves of what matters to them as a whole person and allow them to reconnect with what they value.
 Reconnecting with what you value may motivate you to continue to manage cancer as much as possible so you can get back to regular life as soon as possible.